From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

 \subsubsection{Developer Features.}

-We reused the developer features from the prior work exactly, since they are specific to study participants. \dsthree only includes a single developer feature (university class year) while \dssix includes three features (years of general and Java programming experience and educational/professional position).
+We reused all developer features from the prior work~\cite{Scalabrino:TSE19,Raymond:TSE10}, since they are specific to study participants.
+These features capture aspects of a programmer’s background and experience. \dsthree only includes a single developer feature: university class year or academic level: first year, second year, third/fourth year, or graduate level---the original data does not distinguish third- and fourth-year participants. \dssix includes three features: years of general and Java programming experience (values from 1 to 10, representing increasing levels of experience) and educational/professional position (bachelor student, master student, Ph.D. student, and professional developer).